robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 HTML in error messages
 ''''''''''''''''''''''

-Starting from Robot Framework 2.8, it is also possible have HTML formatted error messages by starting the message with text `*HTML*`:
+It is also possible to have HTML formatted error messages by starting the message with text `*HTML*`:

 .. sourcecode:: python